Search Results - Bhutto, Zulfikar Ali

 Zulfikar Ali Bhutto

 Bhutto secured the release of 93,000 prisoners of war through the Delhi Agreement, a trilateral accord signed between India, Pakistan, and Bangladesh on 28 August 1973, and ratified only by India and Pakistan.
 He also reclaimed of Indian-held territory through the Simla Agreement, signed between India and Pakistan in July 1972.
-He strengthened diplomatic ties with other Muslim countries, as well as China; and recognised Bangladesh while hosting the historic OIC Islamic Summit in Lahore in 1974.
-Bhutto's government drafted and promulgated the current constitution of Pakistan in 1973, after which emergency rule was lifted and the country became a parliamentary democracy with Bhutto assuming the prime minister's office.
-He played a crucial role in initiating the country's nuclear program.
-However, his policies, particularly extensive nationalisation, have remained controversial throughout.
+He strengthened diplomatic ties with other Muslim countries, as well as China; and recognised Bangladesh in 1974 while hosting the historic Islamic Summit in Lahore — attended by leaders from 37 Muslim countries — marking the largest gathering of top Muslim leaders in modern history.
+After declaring a state of emergency in Balochistan in 1973, he dismissed Ataullah Mengal's government and imposed 'governor’s rule', appointing Akbar Bugti as governor and ordering a military operation to suppress insurgency in the province.
+In collaboration with the parliamentary opposition, Bhutto's government drafted and promulgated Pakistan’s current constitution in 1973, with the approval of 97 percent of the parliament — bringing an end to emergency rule and restoring parliamentary democracy across the country, with Bhutto assuming office as prime minister.
+He brought in Abdul Qadeer Khan, strengthened the Pakistan Atomic Energy Commission, and initiated the country's nuclear program which he regarded as a 'national priority'.
+Bhutto also introduced a policy of extensive nationalisation under his socialist agenda.

-Despite winning the 1977 parliamentary elections, the Peoples Party faced allegations of vote rigging by the right-wing conservative and Islamist opposition, sparking violence across the country.
-On 5 July 1977, Bhutto was deposed in a military coup by army chief Zia-ul-Haq.
-Controversially tried and executed in 1979, his trial was later declared 'unfair' by the Supreme Court of Pakistan in a ''mea culpa''.
+Despite winning the 1977 parliamentary elections, the Peoples Party faced allegations of vote rigging by the Pakistan National Alliance (PNA), the populist opposition, sparking violence across the country.
+Bhutto's government reached an agreement with the opposition to hold fresh elections under a neutral caretaker administration in October of the same year, but Bhutto was deposed two days later in a military coup by army chief Zia-ul-Haq on 5 July 1977.
+Controversially tried and executed in 1979, his trial — widely described, both in Pakistan and internationally, as a 'judicial murder' — was later declared 'unfair' by the Supreme Court of Pakistan in a ''mea culpa'', following which he was posthumously awarded the Nishan-e-Pakistan, the country's highest civilian award, by the government of Pakistan.

 Bhutto's legacy remains contentious, praised for nationalist and a secular internationalist agenda, yet criticised for economic challenges, political repression and human rights abuses.
 He is often considered one of Pakistan's greatest leaders and referred to as the Quaid-e-Awām ("the People's Leader").
-He was posthumously awarded the Nishan-e-Pakistan, the highest civilian award of the country.
+Today, Bhutto is recognised as a significant figure in Pakistan’s democratic history and continues to be acknowledged across the country’s political spectrum.
 His party, the PPP, continues to be a significant political force in Pakistan, with his daughter Benazir Bhutto serving twice as prime minister, and his son-in-law, Asif Ali Zardari, becoming president.
+Provided by Wikipedia